cmu-mars/cmu-robotics/documents/p2-cp3.md

 - Failure of sensors: kinect depth and LIDAR
 - Turning on and off lights in the world
-- Failing modules (ROS nodes) in the robot itself
+- Failing components (ROS nodes) in the robot itself

 ## Test Data